espocrm/documentation/development/metadata/scope.md

 # Scope Definition

 Сontains scope definition.
 All options are optional.
+But this file is required, if you have any API call for this scope.

 `{PATH}/Resources/metadata/scopes/{EntityName}.json`